 I’m not going to lie, I am pretty hesitant about writing this guide.

-Not because I don’t think affiliate marketing is a nice way to make money, but because it can be a very shady industry.
+Not because I don’t think affiliate marketing is a nice way to make extra money, but because it can be a very shady industry.
 If you search affiliate marketing in Google you might get sent to some sites where people do some pretty despicable things to get people to click a link and buy an item.

 Seriously, don’t go around searching for resources.